Jasmine424/Resume-web/README.md

 PS: Version 1.3 is the latest version and the final version for now.

 Copyright: the template and CSS of Bootstrap, the chat function of firebase.
+# homework3
+The WebTestResult folder is the analysis result.

+Part 1

+Generate your own test cases.

+Run your own black box testing. ----SiminZhai_hm2_test.xlsx

+Part 2

+Run an automated test

+Interpret the results ------webautotestanalysis.pdf